GraceFarrell/ProyectoteOS/README.md

 <pre>while true:
 for the first three orders in maximum priority queue:
 		if the queue is not empty:
-			work on each order for 0.2 seconds for the first two orders in medium priority queue: if the queue is not empty:
+			work on each order for 0.1 seconds for the first two orders in medium priority queue: if the queue is not empty:
-			work on each order for 0.4 seconds if the low priority queue is not empty: work on the first  order in queue for 0.8 seconds if the waiting queue is not empty or the min priority queue is not empty: if the waiting queue is not empty: work on the first order in the queue for as long as it takes to finish complete suborder
+			work on each order for 0.2 seconds if the low priority queue is not empty: work on the first  order in queue for 0.4 seconds if the waiting queue is not empty or the min priority queue is not empty: if the waiting queue is not empty: work on the first order in the queue for as long as it takes to finish complete suborder
-		else if min priority queue is not empty: work on the first order in queue for 1.6 seconds
+		else if min priority queue is not empty: work on the first order in queue for 0.8 seconds
 </pre>
 </UL>
 <h2 id = "4"> 4.
 Contribuitors </h2>